 I recently had the privilege of traveling to the Bay Area to attend a Child Safety Hackathon, put on by Facebook, featuring challenges from Thorn and the National Center for Missing and Exploited Children (NCMEC).
 The goal was to raise the problem of child sex trafficking to a diverse group of engineers to see what progress could be made over two days.
 The result was truly amazing!
 Read More

 Last week, we joined Facebook as they hosted the first cross-industry Child Safety Hackathon.
 The event brought together leaders across the tech industry to hack on creating cutting edge solutions that will help find victims faster, deter predatory behavior and make platforms safer.
 The event further highlights the power of partnerships among leading technology companies.
 Read More

 Courtney Gregoire works as a senior attorney in Microsoft’s Digital Crimes Unit, where she fights technology-facilitated crime against vulnerable populations including children and the elderly.
-Her blog post is part of Thorn’s hashing series in April, which highlights the benefits of hashing technology for industry, law enforcement, nonprofits, and service providers as they work to detect and remove child sexual abuse material online.
+Her blog post is part of Thorn’s hashing series, which highlights the benefits of hashing technology for industry, law enforcement, nonprofits, and service providers as they work to detect and remove child sexual abuse material online.